-The Tribe hereby authorizes Class III gaming in accordance with the Compact and the herein and is enacted as a part of this Ordinance.
+The Tribe hereby authorizes Class III gaming in accordance with any Compact in force and effect and the Appendices attached thereto.
+Such Compact is hereby incorporated by reference as if set forth fully herein and is enacted as a part of this Ordinance.
 No Class III gaming shall be conducted except in accordance with the Compact.